Corey Liuget: Oakland Raiders

 On August 25, 2019, Liuget signed with the Oakland Raiders.
 He was released on October 30, 2019.

 Buffalo Bills

 On November 5, 2019, Liuget was signed by the Buffalo Bills.

 Houston Texans

 On September 28, 2020, Liuget was signed to the Houston Texans practice squad.
 He was elevated to the active roster on November 7, November 14, and November 25 for the team's weeks 9, 10, and 12 games against the Jacksonville Jaguars, Cleveland Browns, and Detroit Lions, and reverted to the practice squad after each game.
 He was promoted to the active roster on December 2, 2020.
 Liuget was waived on December 21, 2020.

 Retirement

 On October 22, 2022, Liuget signed a one day contract to retire as a member of the Los Angeles Chargers.

 NFL statistics

+Coaching career

+In 2024, Liuget was hired as a defensive assistant for the Maryland Terrapins.

+On February 27, 2025, Liuget was promoted as the defensive line coach.

 Personal life

 Liuget is of Haitian descent.
 He was raised by his mother, as his father was killed when he went back to visit his grandmother in Haiti.